ndipatri/RoboGaggia/README.md

 This project involves modifying a perfectly safe commercial espresso machine.
 These modifications absolutely make your espresso machine less safe.
 It involves both water and electricity.
 Please proceed at your own risk.
 This is a dangerous modification!

+These instructions assume you are proficient in handling both DC and AC electrical components.
+If you are not, this is not the project for you, sorry!

+# Parts List

+I will explain in detail how each of these are used.
+Here is a list of all major components needed for this modification:

   The biggest annoyance is the single-boiler.
 You have